 Reading off the OSp magnetic quiver from \eqref{E5'xE6 orientifold web} and the unitary quivers from \eqref{EQ5' unitary web}, \eqref{EQ6 unitary web}, we arrive at the conjecture

 Obtaining the HWG for the Coulomb branch of MQ$_{5',6}$ is now straightforward, given the above relation.
-The HWG for MQ$_5'$ was worked out in the previous subsection in \eqref{HWG5'} and the HWG for MQ$_6$ apears in \cite{Ferlito:2017xdq}.
+The HWG for MQ$_5'$ was worked out in \cite{Ferlito:2016grh, Hanany:2016gbz} and the HWG for MQ$_6$ appears in \cite{Ferlito:2017xdq}.
 For the OSp quiver MQ$_{5',6}$ in \eqref{MQ5'6} we simply take the product of these two results

 This can be verified by computing the unrefined Coulomb branch Hilbert series, the results of which are given in table \ref{TableHSOSp} for low values of $N$.